-The ratings start at HRC 0, which offers virtually no protection, up to HRC 4, which is the highest level of protection listed.
+The ratings start at HRC 0, which offers virtually no protection, up to CAT 4, which is the highest level of protection listed.
 The different levels are broken down based on the minimum arc rating of the PPE in calories per centimeter squared.

 Hazard Risk Categories